ministero-salute/it-dgc-gateway-client/README.md

     MONGO_DB_URI=mongodb://user:password@mongodb:27017/DGC-dev
 ```

-Also you need the DGCG (Digital Green Certificate Gateway) server running locally, you can install it from the public repo [European Federation Gateway Service](https://github.com/eu-digital-green-certificates/dgc-gateway).
+Also you need the DGCG (Digital Green Certificate Gateway) server running locally, you can install it from the public repo [Digital Green Certificate Gateway](https://github.com/eu-digital-green-certificates/dgc-gateway).

 To properly work the client needs also: